 Wailua Falls – Mile marker 45

-Don’t forget to stop at Wailua Falls, one of Hawaii’s most iconic waterfalls.
+Remember to stop at Wailua Falls, one of Hawaii’s most iconic waterfalls.
 This 80-foot waterfall is easily accessible and offers breathtaking views from the top and bottom.

 Ohe’o Gulch and the Seven Sacred Pools – Mile Marker 41.5

-And, of course, no trip along the Road to Hana would be complete without a visit to Ohe’o Gulch (also known as Seven Sacred Pools).
+Of course, no trip along the Road to Hana would be complete without a visit to Ohe’o Gulch (also known as Seven Sacred Pools).
 These pools, located in Haleakala National Park, are a series of cascading waterfalls and natural swimming holes that offer the perfect setting for a picnic or some relaxation.

 The pools are open and closed for swimming, depending on the conditions.
 Check ahead if swimming is possible.